Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 The World Wide Web is a collection of websites and documents linked by hyperlinks made accessible via the Internet.

 The Internet is the largest network (what computers communicate with each other on).
-THis is known as a Wide Area Network, or WAN, as it spans over a large geographic area.
+This is known as a Wide Area Network, or WAN, as it spans over a large geographic area.

 The Internet can also be used to transmit data without using the World Wide Web.
 However, this data must travel through the backbone.